After quitting porn, a practical question often comes up: what happens with sex now?

 These are rough patterns, not rules.
 Your experience may differ based on age, relationship status, duration of porn use, and individual neurology.

 The fear going in is that sex without porn will be boring, insufficient, or flat.
-The reality most people discover is the opposite.
-Sex after porn is not less; it’s different in ways that turn out to be more.
+Many people discover something more nuanced: sex after porn is different, and those differences can become meaningful.

-Getting there takes patience, honesty, and the willingness to feel awkward and uncertain along the way.
+Getting there takes honesty and a willingness to tolerate some awkwardness along the way.
 For the full recovery framework, including environment design, triggers, and habit replacement, read the complete guide to quitting porn.
-And if you’re wondering whether the whole process is worth it, read Is Quitting Porn Worth It?.
+And if you are wondering whether the whole process is worth it, read Is quitting porn worth it?.